MinhDatamonger/Thesis-BSc-Econometrics/README.md

 Along with that I benchmarked these ML models with classical time series models: ARMA, VAR, and Historical Average.

 The full code of all the models can be found in the file "Thesis_Code_full.ipynb".
+The separate code for Generative Adversarial Network model is copied separately to the file "GAN_forecast.ipynb".
+The data for the project is loaded directly from drive in the code.